City of Elk Grove

 (916) 875-5555

-8:30 a.m. to 4:00 p.m.
+Tuesday through Saturday, 8:30 a.m. to 4:00 p.m.

-Please follow these guidelines when preparing to drop-off HHW at the facilities:
+Please follow these guidelines when preparing to drop off HHW at the facilities:

 • Place leaking containers in a large plastic container with a tight-fitting lid.

-Acceptable Materials
+Acceptable Items

 • Acids

-• Brake/transmission fluid and antifreeze
+• Brake/transmission fluid

 • Cooking oil

-• Fluorescent tubes
+• Fluorescent tubes and bulbs

 • Gasoline and other flammables

-• Mercury switches
+• Mercury thermometers and switches

-• Paint (oil-based or latex) & solvents
+• Paint (oil-based or latex) and solvents

 • Pesticides and herbicides

-• Pool chemicals and poisons
+• Pool chemicals

 • Propane tanks (BBQ style, limit 2, 7-gallon)